 The overall aim of the Dementia HIT is to achieve the best quality of life for people and families affected by dementia, by delivering:

 The HIT aims to do this through five themes:

 The leading dementia experts in Bristol are involved.
 The HIT directors are Hilary Archer, Consultant Neurologist North Bristol NHS Trust, Dr Maria-Paloma Sequeiros Camarinha, Psychiatrist, South Gloucestershire Later Life.
 Julie Clayton is the HIT co-ordinator.
 The executive group is made up of experts from across the Bristol Health Partners organisations.

 Find out more about who's involved in the Dementia HIT.

-Lorna Robertson who works for the Alzheimer's Society leads on PPI for the Dementia HIT, with the aim of ensuring that people affected by dementia are involved across the various HIT projects.
+Lorna Robertson at the Alzheimer's Society leads on PPI for the Dementia HIT, with the aim of ensuring that people affected by dementia are involved across the various HIT projects.
 The PPI workstream has established reference groups involving patients and carers in clinical service development and research.